evansbenj/Reduced-Representation-Workshop/8_Stacks_and_Structure.md

 This command directs the `populations` module of `Stacks` to output a single snp (the `--write_single_snp` flag) from tags specified by the `1000_randoms` file (the `-W` tag) but not to include any snps from chromosome X (the `-B` flag).

 This will generate a file called `batch_1.structure.tsv` which can be used as an input file for the program `Structure`.

+Before we can run `Structure` with out data, we have some clerical issues to take care of.
+Firstly, lets delete the first row from our input file  - this row has a comment that we don't need.
+Please type this:

+`tail -n+2 batch_1.structure.tsv > simple_structure.tsv`

+This uses the Unix command `tail` to feed all lines beginning with the second line to a new file called `simple_structure.tsv`.

+Because we required that there be no missing data from the SNPs in our analysis, we can get a differing number of SNPs in our input file depending on which sites were randomly chosen.
+So we need to count how many columns we have in this file.
+Please type this:

+`head -n1 simple_structure.tsv |  sed 's/\t/\n/g' | wc -l`

+This should output the number of tab spaces in the first column of the file `simple_structure.tsv`.
+Because the first column begins with a tab space, the actual number of loci is equal to this number **minus one**.

+Now we are ready to run `Structure`.
+Please type this command:

+`/work/ben/workshop_software/console/structure -m /work/ben/workshop_software/console/mainparams -e /work/ben/workshop_software/console/extraparams -K 3 -L 279 -N 9 -i simple_structure.tsv -o output_K_3`

+This tells the system to execute the `Structure` program and it specifies the paths to two files (`mainparams` and `extraparams`) that are used in the analysis.
+It then has flags for the number of populations (`-K`), the number of loci (`-L`; based on the number we got above from the `head` command), the number of individuals (`-N`; our study has 9 individuals), the input file (`-i`) and an output file (`-o`).